evilusean/evilusean.github.io/Prime-FactorizeASean/README.md

 ```
 .
-├── index.html      # Main HTML file
+├── index.html      # Main HTML file with all tool sections
-├── styles.css      # Stylesheet
+├── styles.css      # Stylesheet with screensaver and tree styling
-├── script.js       # JavaScript file
+├── script.js       # JavaScript with all prime number algorithms
 └── README.md       # This file
 ```

-## Customization
+## Usage Examples

-- Edit `index.html` to change the content and structure
+### Prime Factorization
+1. Navigate to the "Factorize" section
+2. Enter a number (e.g., 18)
+3. Click "Factorize" to see the tree
+4. View the tree structure and final prime factors

+### Finding Nth Prime
+1. Navigate to the "Find Prime" section
+2. Enter a position (e.g., 182 for the 182nd prime)
+3. Click "Find Prime"
+4. Wait for the result (may take time for large positions)

+### Screensaver Controls
-- Modify `styles.css` to update the styling
+1. Navigate to the "Screensaver" section
-- Add functionality in `script.js` for interactive features
-- Add additional HTML pages and link them in the navigation
+2. Set the prime range (start and end values)
+3. Adjust the speed slider
+4. Click "Update Screensaver" to apply changes
+5. Use "Toggle Screensaver" to start/stop the animation

+## Future Enhancements

+- GCF (Greatest Common Factor) calculation using polynomials with multiple terms
+- Interactive prime number tree with clickable branches
+- Expandable prime multiples visualization when clicking on falling elements
+- Additional mathematical tools and visualizations

+## Browser Compatibility

+- Modern browsers (Chrome, Firefox, Safari, Edge)
+- Requires JavaScript enabled
+- Responsive design works on mobile devices

 ## License

 This project is open source and available for use.